Free Airdrop Season 7 is LIVE! Answer fun questions or do simple tasks to earn rewards from the $30K BitDegree prize pool. Participate Now ! 🔥

 While Japan takes a cautious approach, other nations are exploring ways to include Bitcoin in their reserves.

-For instance, a member of the European Parliament is pushing back against the European Central Bank's (ECB) digital euro plans while urging the European Union (EU) to adopt a Bitcoin reserve.
-What is the reason behind this bold speech?
+For instance, a member of the European Parliament, Sarah Knafo, is pushing back against the European Central Bank's (ECB) digital euro plans while urging the European Union (EU) to adopt a Bitcoin reserve.
+Why did Knafo champion Bitcoin?
 Read the full story.